canng/cann/_pages/review.md

 <br>

-> <p style="font-size: 18px; text-align: justify"> Over the past few years, starting from my doctoral program, I have gained several opportunities to contribute to the peer-review process of over 20 Journals belonging to 05 different Publishers.
+> <p style="font-size: 18px; text-align: justify"> Over the past few years, starting from my doctoral program (2021), I have gained several opportunities to contribute to the peer-review process of over 20 Journals belonging to 05 different Publishers.
 My goal is to ensure scientific rigor while still encouraging and helping young scientists improve their research. </p>

 <hr>